 Best IF app overall: Simple

-Simple is our choice as the best IF app because the fasting function is extremely easy to use, and the nutritional guide can help you make more mindful food choices.
+Simple is our choice as the best intermittent fasting app overall because the fasting function is extremely easy to use, providing push notification reminders when it is time to end or begin a fast.
+We also found the nutritional guide helpful, supporting you in making more mindful food choices.

 Best overall IF app